 Lufthansa warns of threat to its $10 billion bailout deal

-German airline Lufthansa warned on Wednesday that it might need to apply for protection from creditors if its state-backed bailout deal failed to win sufficient support at a shareholder vote on June 25.
+German airline Lufthansa , responding to investor criticism of a state-backed rescue deal, warned it might need to apply for protection from creditors if the bailout plan failed to win shareholder approval.

-Its statement came after German billionaire Heinz Hermann Thiele criticised the 9 billion euro ($10.1 billion) bailout, saying he had raised his stake in Lufthansa to over 15% and hoped alternative options could be explored.
-In an interview with the Frankfurter Allgemeine Zeitung (FAZ) newspaper, Lufthansa's biggest shareholder said he was not satisfied with the deal that gives the German government a 20% stake in Lufthansa and two seats on its supervisory board.
+Lufthansa's biggest shareholder, German billionaire Heinz Hermann Thiele, criticised the 9 billion euro ($10.1 billion) bailout, saying he had raised his stake in Lufthansa to over 15% and hoped alternative options could be explored.
+In an interview with the Frankfurter Allgemeine Zeitung (FAZ) newspaper, Thiele declined to tell FAZ whether he would vote against the deal that gives the German government a 20% stake in Lufthansa and two seats on its supervisory board, but said he was not satisfied with it.

 "The board considers it possible that the stabilisation package could fail to achieve the two-thirds majority of votes cast," it said.
 Lufthansa said it might possibly have to apply for protective shield proceedings under insolvency law a few days after the meeting if no other solution is found immediately.

 Under German protective shield proceedings, a company's management remains in charge and gets up to three months to come up with a survival plan.
-German Finance Minister Olaf Scholz said after Thiele's comments that he was not worried the deal could collapse and he was "very pleased" with the agreement, urging shareholders to approve it.
+German Finance Minister Olaf Scholz said after Thiele's comments that he was not worried the deal could collapse and he urged shareholders to approve it.

 Thiele, who is honorary chairman of Knorr-Bremse, declined to comment on Lufthansa's statement, a spokeswoman for the German brake manufacturer said.
-Lufthansa shares were up 1.3% at 1115 GMT after it was disclosed that Thiele now had a 15.5% stake.
+Lufthansa shares closed down 1.25 after it was disclosed that Thiele now had a 15.5% stake.

 'COMPLETELY IRRESPONSIBLE' "The German government has taken a high-risk bet.
 Its wish for the government to take a direct stake in Lufthansa is putting the jobs of hundreds of thousands of Lufthansa employees at risk.
 It's completely irresponsible," said Michael Theurer, a senior member of the opposition Free Democrats (FDP).